Teamwork - Respect - Aim High

 When does my school application have to be completed by?

-For children born between 1st September 2016 and 31st August 2017 applications are open from 2nd November 2020 and must be submitted by 15th January 2021.
+Applications are open from 1st November 2021 and must be submitted by 15th January 2022.

 Apply online at Portsmouth City Council here https://www.portsmouth.gov.uk/services/schools-learning-and-childcare/schools/admissions/apply-to-start-school/